You are here

 Peer Support

-- Call the Physician Support Line (1-888-409-0141) for free and confidential just-in-time peer support.
-Visit their resource page for tips to maintain and enhance your well-being.
+• 1-888-409-0141 Call the Physician Support Line for free and confidential just-in-time peer support.
+Visit their resource page for tools to maintain and enhance your well-being.

-- Partner with an accountability buddy.
-Establish formal peer support, for example, by using the free buddy check reminder PeerRxMed™ system, and use quick check-ins (face-to-face, telephone, text, or e-mail) to provide encouragement and reminders.
+• PeerRxMed™ Establish formal peer support by using the free buddy check reminder system, and use quick check-ins (face-to-face, telephone, text, or e-mail) to provide encouragement and reminders.
+Learn more about partnering with an accountability buddy.

 Counseling